cnescatlab/i-CodeCNES/README.md

 This is the common command line application for i-Code.
 ##### i-Code IDE
 This is the common GUI application for i-Code.
-##### i-Code plugin for Eclipse
-The Eclipse plugin for i-Code allows to use i-Code from Eclipse IDE.
 ##### i-Code plugin for SonarQube
 The SonarQube plugin for i-Code allows to use i-Code through SonarQube analysis.
 Please refer to [sonar-icode-cnes-plugin](https://github.com/cnescatlab/sonar-icode-cnes-plugin) for more details.